millasml/in-browser-voice-assistant/README.md

 To make the voice assistant listen to you, say "Hey Pico".
 If you do not want to use the wake-word detection, you can click the
 "Start Listening" button on the top right.

 The other button on the top right reflects the state of the voice assistant (either waiting, listening, thinking, or speaking).
 Clicking on it turns off the entire voice assistant and it won't be listening for anything.
 Click it again to turn it on.
+Each state of the voice assistant is also reflected with multiple pictures of cute dogs.

 Right now, the voice assistant can say hi, and tell you a joke if you ask it to!
 Jokes are acquired form icanhazdadjoke.com